-Soham: "I am That," the Ajapa Gayatri formula of meditation in which So is repeated mentally during natural inhalation and Ham is repeated mentally during natural exhalation.
+Soham: "That am I;" the ultimate Atma mantra, the mantra of the Self; the Ajapa Gayatri formula of meditation in which "So" is intoned mentally during natural inhalation and "Ham" is intoned mentally during natural exhalation.
+Soham is pronounced "Sohum," as the short "a" in Sanskrit is pronounced like the American "u" in "up."